AzulGarza/lineartestr/paper/paper.md

 y_i = \alpha^T x_i + \gamma_1 \hat{y_i}^2 + ... + \gamma_{k-1} \hat{y}^k + u_i.
 $$

 3. Use a Wald test to contrast the following null hypothesis.
-If this null hypothesis is rejected, then the hypothesis of the linearity of the model is also rejected,
+If this null hypothesis is rejected, then the hypothesis of the model's linearity is also rejected,

 $$
 H_0: \gamma_1 = \gamma_2 =...= \gamma_{k-1} = 0.